MalavikaR2901/SCT_ML_01/README.md

 Implement a linear regression model to predict the prices of :

 * Houses based on their square footage.
-* No : of Bedroom.
+* Number of Bedrooms.
-* No : of Bathroom.
+* Number of Bathrooms.

-For this task I follow House Price Dataset  by kaggle.
+For this task, I followed the <ins>House Price Dataset</ins> provided  by Kaggle.